-Yes.
-Absolutely.
+Yes, absolutely.
 I have to fight for joy every day.
 For me it is a real fight for my mind.
-But lately the battle has been multi-tasking because I love to accomplish.
-I love to get a lot of things done in one day.
-And I figure, why do one thing when you can do three?
-So you are just going and it is all for the kingdom and everything, but then it comes time to pray and this is where multi-tasking can kill you is you mind is used to doing several things at once and if you are trying to do three things at once, you really can’t worship him wholeheartedly.
+But lately the battle has been multi-tasking because I love to accomplish — I love to get a lot of things done in one day.
+And I figure, Why do one thing when you can do three?
+So you are just going, and it is all for the kingdom and everything.

-I don’t know how other people get charged up, but for me it is really coming into the presence of God and enjoying him.
+I don’t know how other people get charged up.
+But for me, it is really coming into the presence of God and enjoying him.
 That is a type of joy that lasts.
-Like if I can get that time and really be focused in the morning it really does just go throughout the whole day.
+If I can get that time, and really be focused in the morning, it really does just go throughout the whole day.